+move forward from the isolated incident.

 If Target(s) are identified:

-Warn intended victim and notify the intended victim's parent/guardian.
-Use the Notification Log to document.
-Develop a plan to protect victim (using the form Plan to Protect Targeted or Victimized Student) for identified target(s).
-Consider both physical and psychological safety needs of targeted student(s).
+□ Warn intended victim and notify the intended victim's parent/guardian.
+Use the Notification □ Develop a plan to protect victim (using the form Plan to Protect Targeted or Victimiz target(s).
+Consider both physical and psychological safety needs of targeted student(s) □ Other: ed Student) for identified

-Other:

-Student Options (check all that apply)
+Student Options (Check all that apply)